 Myanaung is an Irrawaddy River cruise port and town in southwestern Burma (Myanmar)).
 The town is located in northwestern Irrawaddy Division and has population around 1000.

-- The region covers an area of 35 km2 (14 ml2) and has population around 6,2 million, ranking it Burma's most populous.
+Irrawaddy Division occupies Irrawaddy Delta and is bordered Bago Region (north), Bago and Yangon Region (east) and Bay of Bengal (south-west).
+The region covers an area of 35 km2 (14 mi2) and has population around 6,2 million, ranking it Burma's largest by population.
 Pathein is the region's capital city.

-- Ngwesaung Beach and Chaungtha Beach are popular resorts for both Burma people and foreigners.
-They are situated in west side of Ayeyarwady Region, 1h distance from Pathein city and 4 hours from Yangon by road transportation.
+Ngwesaung Beach and Chaungtha Beach are popular resorts for both domestic and foreign tourists.
+They are in the region's west coast, a 1-hour drive distance from Pathein City and 4 hours from Yangon.

 Myanaung Dam (Ma Mya Dam) provides power and irrigation water to the rural areas.
 Before its construction (2001-2007), farmers relied on rainwater.
 The dam also prevents from floods (during the rainy season).
 Dam's total irrigating capacity is around 17,000 acres.

 Port Myanaung cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Myanaung, Myanmar.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.